 With the assistance of the witness, the warden is able to identify the man in a nearby parking lot and interview him.
 Initially, the man denies any wrongdoing and refuses to give his name or any other information.
-When the warden explains that his earlier actions had been photographed and that his camera would be seized as evidence of a violation of the MMPA, the photographer becomes very agitated and yells at the warden, stating that he did not hurt the elephant seals and that he just wanted to get a good photograph.
+When the warden explains that his earlier actions had been photographed as evidence of a violation of the MMPA, the photographer becomes very agitated and yells at the warden, stating that he did not hurt the elephant seals and that he just wanted to get a good photograph.
 Upon further questioning, the photographer states that he wants to be a professional wildlife photographer, that he loves marine mammals and wouldn't do anything to hurt them.
 No investigation of the health of the elephant seal is conducted.